EA Sports PGA Tour

-EA Sports PGA Tour (also marketed as EA Sports PGA Tour: Road to the Masters) is a sports video game developed by EA Tiburon and published by Electronic Arts for PlayStation 5, Windows and Xbox Series X/S. It is an entry in the EA Sports PGA Tour franchise, the first since 2015’s Rory McIlroy PGA Tour.
-It is also the first in the series not to bear an athlete’s name in the title since PGA Tour 98.
+EA Sports PGA Tour, also called EA PGA Tour, is a sports video game developed by EA Tiburon and published by EA Sports for PlayStation 5, Windows and Xbox Series X/S. It is an entry in the EA Sports PGA Tour franchise, the first since 2015's Rory McIlroy PGA Tour.
+It is also the first in the series not to bear an athlete's name in the title since PGA Tour 98.

+Initially taglined as Road to the Masters, it was later confirmed that the game was titled simply EA Sports PGA Tour, without a corresponding year, with the taglines periodically changing to reflect different major tournaments, while the Road to the Masters tagline remains in physical versions of the game.

 Gameplay

 The game introduces several new features such as a new gameplay system called Pure Strike, which incorporates parts of a golf shot.
-It also features integration with ShotLink, the PGA Tour’s statistics tool as well as TrackMan.
+It also features integration with ShotLink, the PGA Tour's statistics tool as well as TrackMan.
 Playable tour players will include Cameron Champ, Tony Finau, Nelly Korda, Hideki Matsuyama, Xander Schauffele, Scottie Scheffler, Jordan Spieth, Im Sung-jae and Lexi Thompson.

-Courses

-The game will feature 30 courses at release, including Augusta National Golf Club for the first time since Tiger Woods PGA Tour 14.
+The game features 30 courses at release, including Augusta National Golf Club for the first time since Tiger Woods PGA Tour 14.